openedx/docs.openedx.org/source/educators/how-tos/course_rerun.rst

 .. include:: export_import_course.rst

-.. _Use ReRun to Create a Course:
+.. _Use Re-Run to Create a Course:

 ***************************************
 Use the Course Re-Run Option